Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: System Model

 At the $l$-th time slot within one BD symbol period, the received signal at the IR is given by

 where ${\mathbf{f}_{\text{b},\text{IR}}} = {f_{\text{BD},{\text{IR}}}}\mathbf{h}_{\text{BD}}^{eq}$.
 The IR aims to recover the symbol $c$ from the received signal by distinguishing between two hypotheses corresponding to the BD's transmitted symbol, either “0” or “1”.
-Before detecting, the IR first decodes $\mathbf{s}(l)$ and employs the SIC technique to remove the direct-link signal $\mathbf{h}_{\text{IR}}^{eq}W\mathbf{s}(l)$ \cite{8907447,9481926}.
-Subsequently, the two hypotheses can be written as where $H_0$ is the null hypothesis corresponding to the OFF state in OOK, and $H_1$ is the alternative hypothesis corresponding to the ON state.
+In the received signal at the IR, the direct link component is much stronger than the backscatter due to the double fading effect over the backscattering link, and a successive interference cancellation (SIC) scheme is designed to recover the data symbol of the BD \cite{8907447,9481926}.
+Specifically, the IR first decodes the primary signal $\mathbf{s}(l)$ by applying maximum ratio combining (MRC).
+After successfully decoding $\mathbf{s}(l)$, the IR subtracts direct-link interference$\mathbf{h}_{\text{IR}}^{eq}{\bold W}\mathbf{s}(l)$ from the received signal (6).
+Subsequently, the two hypotheses are represented by where the OFF and ON states in OOK are associated with the null hypothesis $H_0$ and alternative hypothesis $H_1$, respectively.
 The detection performance at the IR is then evaluated in terms of the detection error probability, which is expressed as